 How should you prepare your canvas if you want a smooth surface?
 First, you’ll want to use a broad brush.

-Wet gesso is reflective, so if you notice any spots that aren’t reflective, then you need to apply gesso over them.
+Wet gesso is reflective, so if you notice any spots that aren’t reflective, you need to apply gesso over them.

 After applying the first coat, you should put your canvas somewhere to dry away from moisture and excessive heat or cold.